highlightxyz/generative-onchain-tools/README.md

 ### Deploy a file

 To deploy a file, add a file to `file-system/files/` to proceed.
-The tool uses the name of the file to name the chunks that are deployed on-chain (these names are emitted in events, and are of the format `sample-1`, `sample-2`, etc.) and to name the deployment file that will be generated in `file-system/deployments/`.For example, deploying `sample.js` will create or update `file-system/deployments/sample.js.json`.
+The tool uses the name of the file to name the chunks that are deployed on-chain (these names are emitted in events, and are of the format `sample-1`, `sample-2`, etc.) and to name the deployment file that will be generated in `file-system/deployments/`.
+For example, deploying `sample.js` will create or update `file-system/deployments/sample.js.json`.
 Every file in `file-system/deployments` stores file storage addresses by chain, so that you can deploy the same file to multiple chains without overwriting anything.
 However, deploying a file by the same name to the same chain as another entry will overwrite that entry.

 You will be able to use the generated deployment file immediately after deployment to add a given file to your contract's file system.